 Regardless of how you use it, there is one network that essentially anyone who touches a computer nowadays has used: the inter-network, or as it is otherwise known, the Internet.
 It alone demonstrates the capabilities that other networks can have, on a global scale.

 How to Keep Your Network Secure

 Whether you are using the Internet or your business’ internal network, security is of paramount importance.
 One only has to review current events for proof of that.
 Fortunately, keeping a network secure doesn’t have to be an overly difficult task, especially with the help of a trustworthy IT provider.

 There are various methods to securing a computer network, from encouraging smart user behaviors by providing training and requiring regular password updates, to infrastructure implementations, like using firewalls and anti-virus solutions as well as utilizing a virtual private network (VPN) as much as possible.

-If you’re looking for help in securing your network, or for more information about them, reach out to the IT professionals at Michell Consulting Group by calling 305-592-5620.
+If you’re looking for help in securing your network, or for more information about them, reach out to the IT professionals at COMPANYNAME by calling PHONENUMBER.
 Before you go, tell us – what other Tech Terms would you like us to cover?
 Leave your answers in the comments.